Digital stenosing tenosynovitis; Trigger digit; Trigger finger release; Locked finger; Digital flexor tenosynovitis

 - Your stitches will be removed after about 2 weeks.

-- You can use your finger normally once it has healed.
+- You can start bending and extending your finger right away and return to using your finger normally once it has healed.

 When to Call the Doctor